 Unfortunately, this is the kind of mentality held by many people.
 Some do not think they can be leaders while others think that a leadership position is not something they want to be associated with.
 This is because of the picture painted by our community regarding leadership.

-Here in Kenya especially, leadership has been mainly painted as political leadership, which is associated with lies, insults, lack of integrity and a lot of not so admirable traits.
-Besides those who are interested in political leadership, you’ll find a lot of people turning down any opportunity they are given to lead others, say in the work place unless it is an official appointment.
+Often, leadership has been mainly painted as political leadership, which is associated with lies, insults, lack of integrity, and a lot of not so admirable traits.
+Besides those who are interested in political leadership, you’ll find a lot of people turning down any opportunity they are given to lead others, say in the workplace unless it is an official appointment.

-You can read Robin Sharma’s A Leader With No Title to understand this.
+You can read Robin Sharma’s The leader who had no title to understand this.
 I’m sure we all know one or two leaders with no titles.

 In my opinion, Lisa is a way better leader than any other person in a power position.
 She is approachable, does not mind serving others, influences others to get work done without rewards, listens, learns and leads others.